yusefqm/Stockwell-Transform/README.md

 # 📈 Stockwell Transform Tool for MATLAB
-This repository provides a general-purpose MATLAB script for applying the **Stockwell Transform (S-Transform)** to any 1D signal.
+Generic MATLAB / GNU Octave utility for computing and visualising Stockwell spectrograms of multi‑channel time‑series data.
 The Stockwell Transform is useful in time-frequency analysis, offering high resolution in both domains.
 This tool is especially helpful for analyzing signals in applications like:

 - Cyber-physical systems
 - Biomedical signal processing (e.g., EEG, EMG)